Section I. Registration

 - Using a piano pedal extension is subject to approval by the IMCF Office upon receiving a written request prior to March 1 in the year of the competitor’s registration.

 - Pieces must be performed in the prescribed key; transpositions are not allowed unless specified under the class or section.

 - Wherever applicable, pieces must be chosen from the latest editions of the syllabi of the Royal Conservatory of Music (RCM) or of the Conservatory Canada (CC).

 - Costumes and stage props may be used to enhance the performance.

 Section VI.
 Procedure

-- In 2020 and 2021, Competitors can select between performing “in-person” or “via recording” at the time of their registration.
-This option can be changed at a later time, up to 3 days prior to the beginning of the competition.
+- In 2023, Competitors can select between performing “in-person” or “via recording” at the time of their registration.
+This option can be changed at a later time, up to 30 days prior to the beginning of the competition.
 All in-person performances will take place in accordance with the public health requirements.
 Competitors who choose to participate via recording need to submit a YouTube weblink before the first day of the IMFC.
 Guidelines and requirements are available here.

 - Schedule will be posted on the IMFC website 2 weeks in advance.